Citroen C1 Review 2024

 Up front there is plenty of space to accommodate tall adults, with good legroom and plenty of headroom thanks to the relatively tall body.
 Elbow room is a little less plentiful, but unless both you and your passenger are bouncers or are particularly fond of 1980s fashion it shouldn’t be a problem.

-As for storage space, the Citroen C1 offers 196 litres and like most cars in this class the boot tends to be relatively narrow but deep, which can be restrictive depending on what kind of cargo you want to carry.
-That’s over 50 litres fewer than the SEAT Mii and Hyundai i10, but it is more than the almost-identical Toyota Aygo.
-Drop the rear seats and you have 780 litres to play with.
+As for storage space, the Citroen C1 offers 196-litres in the boot and like most cars in this class the space tends to be relatively narrow but deep, which can be restrictive depending on what kind of cargo you want to carry.
+That’s over 50-litres fewer than the SEAT Mii and Hyundai i10, but it is more than the almost-identical Toyota Aygo.
+Drop the rear seats and you have 780-litres to play with.

 Handling and ride quality: What is the Citroen C1 like to drive?

 The power-assisted steering is light, but not so light you feel disconnected from what’s going on at the front wheels, and it inspires confidence in the driver.
-It’s quick to respond to drive inputs too, which adds to the feeling of nippiness when you’re darting around city streets.
-It doesn’t fall apart at motorway speeds either, without feeling overly-light or skittish.
+It’s quick to respond to driver inputs too, which adds to the feeling of nippiness when you’re darting around city streets.
+It doesn’t fall apart at motorway speeds either, not feeling overly light or skittish.
 Like most cars of this size, you need a steady hand in strong crosswinds, but it’s rare that the Citroen C1 feels anything other than secure on the road.

 The flip side of this softly-softly approach is that the Citroen C1 is less comfortable should you ask it to behave like a mini hot hatch.
 It’s certainly game enough to try, but there’s more body roll than you would hope for and the seats aren't designed to cope with high cornering forces either.
 It feels safe and secure if a little out of its depth, but this is unlikely to matter to most buyers interested in a car like this.

-Following the discontinuation of the larger 1.2-litre engine, the Citroen C1 is limited to the single option of a 1.0-litre, three-cylinder unit dishing out a heady 72PS and 93Nm of torque.
-That doesn’t sound like - and isn’t - much, but it weighs as little as 840kg (about half the weight of a BMW 5 Series) so it doesn’t have to pull too much, as long as it’s not loaded up with people and luggage.
-More importantly, like many three-cylinder units it is smoother and more characterful than similarly-sized four-cylinder offerings: it’s keen to rev and feels willing, however unrealistic your acceleration demands might be.
+Following the discontinuation of the larger 1.2-litre engine with 82PS in 2018, the Citroen C1 was limited to the single option of a 1.0-litre, three-cylinder unit dishing out a heady 68PS (uprated to 72PS in 2018).
+That doesn’t sound like - and isn’t - much for any of the C1 range, but the Citroen weighs as little as 840kg (about half the weight of a BMW 5 Series) so it doesn’t have to pull too much, as long as it’s not loaded up with people and luggage.
+More importantly, like many three-cylinder units, the engines are smoother and more characterful than similarly-sized four-cylinder offerings: they are keen to rev and feel willing, however unrealistic your acceleration demands might be.

 The Citroen C1 is in its element in the city, where it can get away from the traffic lights smartly and is sufficiently quick to keep up with urban traffic.
 Out on quicker country roads or the motorway you may need a little more patience, but wind it all the way up and it will do 99mph - more than enough to get you in trouble.